Queen Mary's School for Boys, Basingstoke: Former teachers

-The school benefitted greatly in the postwar years from the presence of two refugee-teachers: Miss Strauss, from Vienna, who taught Latin, and the avuncular Mr. Hermann, a liberal-minded German.
+The school had two refugee-teachers: Miss Strauss, from Vienna, who taught Latin, and Mr. Hermann, a liberal-minded German.

-In 1960-61 the music master was Ernest Warburton who later became editor of music at the BBC.
+In 1960-64 the music master was Ernest Warburton who later became editor of music at the BBC.

 The last headmaster, Mr W.H.
 Rhodes M.A.
 (Oxon.) (c.
 1924–2005)^{1} and the last deputy-headmaster, Mr. J. J. Evans M.A.
 (Cantab.) had both been classics masters.
 The music master, Mr. Peter Marchbank M.A.
 (Cantab.), left the school in 1969, to take up a career in conducting and radio broadcasting with the BBC in Manchester.
 The senior geography teacher, Mr. Eric G. Stokes, had had a notable wartime RAF career, having gained, amongst other decorations, the Distinguished Flying Cross and bar, and attaining the rank of wing commander.
 Mr Stokes became the school archivist with Ron Crossman, an RE teacher and former head boy of the School.
-Ernest Warburton was head of music from 1960 to 1964.
 A chemistry teacher, George Holmes O.B.E., was an A.C.F. full colonel.
-He had been awarded the Cadet Force Medal and the Special Constabulary Medal, with a number of clasps.
+He had been awarded the Cadet Forces Medal and the Special Constabulary Long Service Medal, with a number of clasps.